 Knowing what is enough would enable the scrooge to find a reasonable savings goal for financial security rather than endlessly saving.
 Once the scrooge meets these goals, she could use some money to enjoy her life and to give back.
 Only then will the Scrooge finally be living a life of abundance rather than perpetual fear.

 Those that have enough realize that money is merely a tool – it is not the end goal.
 Money should be used to make our lives easier and better.
 Our lives should neither be devoted to earning money nor enslaved to the debt caused by its lack.
-The ideal is not necessarily to have millions of dollars or millions of things but to feel that whatever we have, that we live abundantly with whatever sum of money we have.
-So the goal of personal finance is not to become a spender or a saver – the point is to find happiness in the life you live by finding enough.
+The ideal is not necessarily to have millions of dollars or millions of things but to feel that whatever we have, that we live abundantly.
+So the goal of personal finance is not to become a spender or a saver – the point is to find your “enough” and use money to get or stay there.

 The definition of enough will vary with each individual’s desires and circumstances.
 No one amount of money or one lifestyle can suit everyone.
 If you’re a spender, you can keep shopping and if you’re a saver, you can keep a suitable amount in a bank account.
 You don’t have to change your whole personality in order to meet a personal finance writer’s definition of success.
 Personal finance is just that – personal.